voidbraeker/Void-Grid-Unmade-Policies/README.md

             <h1>Privacy Policy</h1>
             <p class="subtitle"><strong>Game:</strong> Void Grid: Unmade<br><strong>Last Updated:</strong> May 2026</p>

             <p>VoidBraeker ("we," "us," or "our") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, and share information when you play Rift Runner: Unmade.</p>
+This Privacy Policy explains how we collect, use, and share information when you play Void Grid: Unmade.</p>

             <h2>1.
 Information We Collect Automatically</h2>
             <p>When you use the Game, we and our third-party service providers (specifically ironSource/Unity) automatically collect certain information about your device, including:</p>